eboutili/cloudinit-sandbox/README.md

 ## Intro:

 I'm kinda getting hooked on cloud-init/cloud-config.
 It's just a Linux tool for bootstrapping cloud images, but unlike similar tools it's almost always pre-installed.
 In other words, it's baked into most Linux images accross most cloud vendors.
 That feature alone gives you a lot of leverage right off the bat.
-I've tested with Centos and Ubuntu on DigitalOcean, AWS, Azure, and GCE.
+I've tested the examples below on 6 combinations: Centos and Ubuntu on DigitalOcean, AWS, and Azure.

 ## Cloud-Config: